Leverkusen

 Leverkusen ([ˈleːvɐˌkuːzn̩]) is a city in North Rhine-Westphalia, Germany, on the eastern bank of the Rhine.
 To the south, Leverkusen borders the city of Cologne, and to the north the state capital, Düsseldorf.
+The city is part of the Rhine-Ruhr Metropolitan Region, one of Europe's largest urban areas.

-With about 161,000 inhabitants, Leverkusen is one of the state's smaller cities.
-The city is known for the pharmaceutical company Bayer and its sports club Bayer 04 Leverkusen.
+With about 163,000 inhabitants, Leverkusen is one of the state's smaller cities.
+The city is known for the pharmaceutical company Bayer and its sports club Bayer Leverkusen.

 History

 The heart of what is now Leverkusen was Wiesdorf, a village on the Rhine, which dates back to the 12th century.
 With the surrounding villages which have now been incorporated, the area also includes the rivers Wupper and Dhünn, and has suffered a lot from flooding, notably in 1571 and 1657, the latter resulting in Wiesdorf being moved East from the river to its present location.

-During the Cologne War, from 1583 to 1588 Leverkusen was ravaged by war.
+Leverkusen was ravaged during the Cologne War (1583 to 1588).
 The entire area was rural until the late 19th century, when industry prompted the development that led to the city of Leverkusen, and to its becoming one of the most important centres of the German chemical industry.

 The chemist Carl Leverkus, looking for a place to build a dye factory, chose Wiesdorf in 1860.
 He built a factory for the production of artificial ultramarine blue at the Kahlberg in Wiesdorf in 1861, and called the emerging settlement "Leverkusen" after his family home in Lennep.
 The factory was taken over by the Bayer company in 1891; Bayer moved its headquarters to Wiesdorf in 1912.
 After asset confiscation at the end of the First World War, it became IG Farben.
 The city of Leverkusen proper was founded in 1930 by merging Wiesdorf, Schlebusch, Steinbüchel and Rheindorf, and was posthumously named for Carl Leverkus.

 During the Second World War, the IG Farben factories were bombed by the RAF on 22 August 1943, again by the RAF during bombing campaigns on 19/20 November, the USAAF Eighth Air Force on 1 December 1943, and finally once again by the RAF on 10/11 December 1943.

 In 1975, Opladen (including Quettingen and Lützenkirchen since 1930), Hitdorf and Bergisch Neukirchen joined Leverkusen.
 The present city is made up of former villages, originally called Wiesdorf, Opladen, Schlebusch, Manfort, Bürrig, Hitdorf, Quettingen, Lützenkirchen, Steinbüchel, Rheindorf and Bergisch-Neukirchen.

-On 27 July 2021, an explosion at the Chempark site in the city killed 2 people and injured 31 others.
+On 27 July 2021, an explosion at the Chempark site in the city killed 7 people and injured 31 others.